yhao21/ECON498_midterm/documentations/docs_scrapping_module.md

 a csv file `500deeplinks.csv`.

-With the same logic as how to extract URL from `url_list`, this function work through the extraction process with two for loops.
+With the same logic as how to extract URL from `url_list`, this function works through the extraction process with two for loops.
 The last part of each URL contains the name of the cryptocurrency.
 Hence, the program extracts the last part using regular expression.
 Then, save `name` and `deeplinks` as a pair to the csv file.